cowusuansah/cba-mutant-fba-analysis/README.md

 ## Project Overview

-This research explores how a mutation conferring phage resistance in *C. baltica* mutant 184f1 affects its metabolism compared to the wild-type (Cba18-WT), and the potential ecological significance of these changes.
-Using a genome-scale metabolic model and constraint-based analysis methods, we characterize the metabolic consequences of a mutation in L-serine biosynthesis and relate these changes to phage resistance mechanisms.
+This research uses Flux Balance Analysis to investigate how a mutation in *C. baltica* mutant 184f1 affects its metabolism and contributes to phage resistance mechanisms.

 ### Key Research Questions Explored with FBA

 - What are the predicted metabolic flux changes in mutant 184f1 compared to Cba18-WT?
-- How does the L-serine biosynthesis mutation impact related pathways and overall metabolism?
 - Can FBA modeling suggest metabolic bottlenecks potentially contributing to phage resistance in 184f1?

 ## Repository Structure

-*(Note: This structure reflects the repository before planned cleanup.
-Some files/folders might be removed before final publication.)*

 - `analysis.ipynb`: Jupyter notebook containing all analysis code described in the methods.